NIR (Near Infrared)

 Caused by the unwanted spontaneous emission of light from a laser medium resulting in reduced optical performance.

 Noise Equivalent Power (NEP)

 The incident light power required to produce a signal on a detector that is equal to the noise.
 In this case, the signal-to-noise ratio is equal to one.

 See also Detectivity , Noise , Signal-to-Noise Ratio (SNR)

 A type of beamsplitter that splits the incident light by a specific percentage without altering the polarization state of the transmitted or reflected light.

 The maximum downward (compression) load or force that can be applied to a mechanical component perpendicular to the mounting surface.
 The center of force, or the center of gravity, of the load must be located in the center of the mounting surface.

 A type of filter designed to block a pre-selected bandwidth while transmitting all other wavelengths within the design range of the filter.
-Manufactured using the dielectric stack method which involves using a series of thin layers of dielectric materials, of alternating refractive index.
+Manufactured using the dielectric stack method, which uses a series of thin layers of dielectric materials of alternating refractive index.

 Multiple combinations of wavelength and integer order values that will satisfy any given groove spacing, angle of incidence, and diffracted angle calculated from the grating equation.
 Gratings are generally specified in terms of first order diffraction since efficiency decreases with higher orders.